Aurelien-Pelissier/High-Harmonic-Generation/README.md

 ## Running the code

-Running the simulation require at least `MATLAB R2016a`, Any newer version of MATLAB will work.
+Running the simulation require at least `MATLAB R2016a`.

 #### Graphical User Interface (GUI)
 The GUI can be run with `src/HHG_GUI/main.m`, It is a user-friendly graphical interface which allow users to try different values for the input parameters and check for their impact on the HHG process.
 Particularily, the GUI contains information about ionization, phase matching and dipole response.